top of page

 Tsukiji Market Shrine.jpg

-Tokyo, Japan’s bustling capital, blends the ultramodern with the traditional, featuring everything from neon-lit skyscrapers to historic temples.
-The grand Meiji Shinto Shrine is celebrated for its towering gate and surrounding forest, while the Imperial Palace rests peacefully amid expansive public gardens.
-The city’s many museums showcase a rich variety of exhibits, from classical art at the Tokyo National Museum to a reconstructed kabuki theater at the Edo-Tokyo Museum.
+Tokyo, Japan’s dynamic capital, seamlessly blends the ultramodern with the traditional, from neon-lit skyscrapers to historic temples.
+The grand Meiji Shinto Shrine is renowned for its towering gate and tranquil surrounding forest, while the Imperial Palace sits peacefully amid expansive public gardens.
+Tokyo’s museums offer a wealth of experiences, from classical art at the Tokyo National Museum to a reconstructed kabuki theater at the Edo-Tokyo Museum.

-Tsukiji Market: Covering an area of roughly 500 by 820 feet, this maze of narrow alleys and old-fashioned shops preserves a glimpse of the once-famous Inner Market of Tsukiji.
-Although the bustling energy of the original market is now history, one corner of the Outer Market still brims with authentic Japanese character.
-About 300 shops and restaurants remain in Tsukiji’s Outer Market, continuing to serve locals and visitors alike.
+Tsukiji Market – Spanning roughly 500 by 820 feet, this network of narrow alleys and traditional shops preserves a glimpse of the once-famous Inner Market.
+While the original hustle is mostly a memory, the Outer Market still buzzes with authentic Japanese character.
+Around 300 shops and restaurants continue to serve locals and visitors, keeping Tsukiji’s culinary and cultural legacy alive.

-Senso-ji: Located in Asakusa, this Buddhist temple is one of Tokyo’s most iconic and vibrant landmarks.
-Visitors first pass through the Kaminarimon (Thunder Gate), the outer gate of Senso-ji and a well-known symbol of both Asakusa and Tokyo itself.
-From there, a 600-foot shopping street called Nakamise leads to the temple’s second gate, the Hozomon.
-Along this bustling street, vendors sell traditional souvenirs such as yukata and folding fans, as well as a variety of classic local snacks from the Asakusa area.
-The Nakamise shopping street boasts a history spanning several centuries.
+Senso-ji – Located in Asakusa, this Buddhist temple is one of Tokyo’s most iconic landmarks.
+Visitors enter through the Kaminarimon (Thunder Gate), a well-known symbol of both Asakusa and Tokyo, then walk along the 600-foot Nakamise shopping street leading to the Hozomon gate.
+Here, centuries-old traditions thrive, with vendors offering souvenirs like yukata and folding fans, along with classic local snacks, creating a vibrant and timeless atmosphere.

 Japan international basketball tour (3).